ELECTION RESULTS 2021 APRIL 6

 - By mail: send a letter with your name, address and signature stating that you are requesting an absentee ballot for the election(s) [list which date(s)].
 You must also provide a copy of your photo ID the first time you vote by mail.
 Or use the Wisconsin form.
 Ballots will be mailed to you within 24 hours and will include a return envelope (stamped & addressed).
 Send the letter to:

 Holmen, WI 54636

-- In person: A quicker & cheaper way to vote absentee is in person in the Clerk’s office which may be done two full weeks prior to the election (up until 5:00 p.m. on Friday before election day) during clerk’s hours (see above or "home" page).
+- In person: A quicker & cheaper way to vote absentee is in person in the Clerk’s office which may be done two full weeks prior to the election (up until 5:00 p.m. on Friday before election day) during clerk’s hours (see bottom of the "home" page screen).

 ***Remember, you must be a registered voter to vote absentee and you must provide a photo ID.

 Spring Primary – means the nonpartisan primary held the 3rd Tuesday in February to nominate candidates to be voted for at the spring election.